 |Origin Energy||6c||18c (must purchase solar system through Origin)|

-Feed-in tariffs are for residential customers on a single rate tariff in Brisbane on the Energex network.
-Accurate as of March 2021.
+Feed-in tariffs are for residential customers on a single rate tariff in Brisbane on the Energex network. *Enhanced solar & battery FiT only available to eligible customers.
+Accurate as of May 2021.

 Origin Energy Feed-in Tariffs QLD